-Q6: If I order (or purchase) an eligible new clean vehicle on or after August 16, 2022, but don't take delivery until after Treasury issues proposed guidance on the critical mineral and battery component requirements, will my vehicle still be eligible? (added December 29, 2022)
+Q6: If I order (or purchase) an eligible new clean vehicle on or after August 16, 2022, but don't take delivery until after Treasury issues proposed guidance on the critical mineral and battery component requirements, will my vehicle still be eligible? (updated March 31, 2023)

 A6: The vehicle may or may not be eligible depending on whether it meets the critical mineral and battery component requirements.
-New clean vehicles placed in service after Treasury issues proposed guidance on critical mineral and battery component requirements are subject to those requirements even if the vehicle was ordered or purchased before the proposed guidance was issued.
-A vehicle's eligibility for the new clean vehicle credit is generally based on the criteria that apply as of the date a vehicle is placed in service, meaning the date the taxpayer takes delivery of the vehicle.
+A vehicle's eligibility for the new clean vehicle credit is generally based on the rules that apply as of the date a vehicle is placed in service, meaning the date the taxpayer takes delivery of the vehicle.
+New clean vehicles placed in service on or after April 18, 2023 are subject to the critical mineral and battery component requirements even if the vehicle was ordered or purchased before April 18, 2023.

 For vehicles purchased prior to August 16, 2022, see Credits for New Electric Vehicles Purchased in 2022 or Before.